 If you have any admissions queries, you must contact the Admissions Authority of the place where you wish to practice.
 The admission authorities of different states and territories in Australia are as follows:

-Western Australia: Legal Practice Board of Western Australia
+Western Australia (WA): Legal Practice Board of Western Australia

 Step 4: Get a Practising Certificate

-Once you have completed 18 to 24 months of practice under supervision, you can apply for a Practising Certificate through the local Law Society.
+Once you have completed 18 to 24 months of supervised practice, you can apply for a Practising Certificate through the local Law Society.
 After becoming a practising lawyer, you can choose to work as a Solicitor or further pursue education to become a barrister.

-It is mainly at this stage that several lawyers decide to take up an LLM degree to further specialise in the field of law.
+At this stage, several lawyers decide to take up an LLM degree to further specialize in law.

 Different bodies issue practising certificates in various jurisdictions.
 To get detailed information about how to apply for a practising certificate in a specific territory or state of Australia, get in touch with the relevant authority mentioned below:

 Law Society of South Australia (solicitors and barristers)